jnozzi/cocoadev.com/markdown/RedrawingIssuesWithSemiTransparentViews.md

 in the controller

-"Only Views responds to setNeedsDisplayInRect:; you should send that message to the General/NSTableView instance, once for every cell needing to be redrawn."
+"Only Views responds to setNeedsDisplayInRect:; you should send that message to the NSTableView instance, once for every cell needing to be redrawn."

 at what stage would I call this?
 I have tried at  willDisplayCell: